ssjsatish/Algorithms/dfs/README.md

-This talks about the depth first search algorithm in graph
+This talks about the depth first search algorithm in graph.
+Any changes made will be updated